“We promise our customers 99.99% uptime. That's a tall order. We need to see what our systems are doing all of the time.”

 Exactly what components you need depends of course on what you already have, but let’s just take a stroll through the complete roundup.

 If you’re already using Prometheus or Graphite as your monitoring solution, you can just plug Aiven for M3 into that.
 Otherwise, you can use something else like Telegraf to collect the metrics and pass them right on to M3.

 If you run lighter data loads, we also offer InfluxDB as an option for this platform.

-Logstash is a great open source component that can then forward the logs it collects to Aiven for Elasticsearch (soon to be OpenSearch for Aiven).
-To make your logs more usable, you can set up Kibana as a user interface, too.
-It’s included in Aiven for Elasticsearch.
+Logstash is a great open source component that can then forward the logs it collects to Aiven for OpenSearch (soon to be OpenSearch for Aiven).
+To make your logs more usable, you can set up OpenSearch dashboards as a user interface, too.
+It’s included in Aiven for OpenSearch.

 Aiven for Grafana is a great way to collect Everything™ into a UI for easy access.
 You can also use it to configure the system to send alerts and updates through other channels.

 With Aiven’s solution, you get the familiar Aiven Console or CLI to set up the whole kaboodle, and you can do that in minutes.